I need human help to enter verification code (office hours only)

 Sundays AND Tuesdays**

-Applications for Team Madrichim will open soon!
+Apply for Team Madrichim here!

 ** PLEASE NOTE: Madrichim are needed on Sundays and in person on Tuesdays.
-Madrichim will not be needed on Zoom.
-You will be able to work on one or both days.
+Madrichim are not needed on Zoom.

 Frequently Asked Questions